How To Read The CBD Lab Results

 Some products do not use batch numbers, and that makes verifying test results more challenging.
 Many lab reports also have a product description, and date received and tested that also aid in the validation of lab reports.

 Next, we look at what’s in the reports.
 The most common test is potency.
-The potency is simply the amount of active ingredient (cannabinoids) that are in the sample.
+The potency is simply the amount of active ingredients (cannabinoids) that are in the sample.
 This is often referred to as a cannabinoid panel since labs will test for multiple cannabinoids simultaneously.

-How CBD is Tested
+How CBD Is Tested